 Services that are covered for you What you must pay when you get these services Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover: Preventive Dental Services \$0 copay Maximum Plan Benefit Oral Exams: 2 every year Prophylaxis (Cleaning): 2 every year Fluoride Treatment: 1 every year Dental X-Rays :2 every year Comprehensive Dental Coverage amount: \$1,500 every year Comprehensive Dental Services Diagnostic Services: 1 visits every year Restorative Services: 2 visits every year Extractions: 2 every year Endodontics :1 visit every 2 years Periodontics :1 visit every 2 years Prosthodontics (includes full dentures and partials), Other Oral / Maxillofacial Surgery: 1 visit every 2 years Referral and/or authorization may be required.
+We cover: Preventive Dental Services Oral Exams: 2 every year Prophylaxis (Cleaning): 2 every year Fluoride Treatment: 2 every year Dental X-Rays: 2 every year Dental X-Rays: 2 every year Comprehensive Dental Services Restorative Services: 6 visits every year Extractions: 5 every year Endodontics: 1 visit every 2 years \$0 Copay Periodontics :4 visits every year Prosthodontics (includes full dentures and partials), Other Oral / Maxillofacial Surgery: 2 visits every 2 years Referral and/or authorization may be required.
 Please contact plan for details.
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Referral may be required.
-Please contact plan for details.

 Services that are covered for you What you must pay when you get these services Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Referral may be required.
-Please contact plan for details.
 There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.

-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies \$0 Copay - Diabetic Self - Management Training For all people who have diabetes (insulin and non-insulin users).
+Covered services include: \$0 Copay - Medicare- covered Diabetic Supplies Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors Diabetic Supplies and Services may be limited to those from specified manufacturers For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions Referral may be required.
+Diabetes self-management training is covered under certain conditions 20% Coinsurance - Medicare-covered Diabetic Therapeutic Shoes or Inserts Referral may be required.
 Please contact plan for details.
-Authorization required only for Medicare-covered Diabetic Therapeutic Shoes or Inserts. \$0 Copay - Diabetes Self-Management Training\$0 Copay - Diabetic Supplies Diabetic Supplies and Services to those from specified manufacturers 20% Coinsurance - Diabetic Therapeutic Shoes or Inserts
+Authorization required for Medicare-covered Diabetic Therapeutic Shoes or Inserts.